 What are Nodes?

-RFeye Nodes are lightweight, low power receivers for real-time monitoring of the RF spectrum as well as geolocation.
+RFeye Nodes are lightweight, low-power receivers for real-time monitoring of the RF spectrum as well as geolocation.
 Nodes are networkable for remote deployment over wide outdoor areas or inside buildings.
 Many of the reasons which make Nodes so popular with spectrum stakeholders more generally can be found here (including the technical background).
-In the rest of this article we’ll focus on the specific benefits of Nodes for event organizers before, during and after the event.
+In the rest of this article, we’ll focus on the specific benefits of Nodes for event organizers before, during and after the event.

-Lidar elevation map and propagation modelling
+Lidar elevation map and propagation modeling

 This allows regulators, either independently or working with CRFS, to accurately calculate how many Nodes will be needed to meet their requirements.
 If more Nodes are needed later on – no problem as the system is entirely modular and scalable.
 This helps ensure organizers don’t spend money on Nodes they won’t need or end up with too few for the coverage they need.